-Memory Organization

-78 70 68 2FH 2EH 2DH Using the stack pointer (SP)-a special function reg- ister described in Section 2.2.3-the stack can be located anywhere in the internal data memory ad- dress space.
+Using the stack pointer (SP)-a special function register described in Section 2.2.3-the stack can be located anywhere in the internal data memory address space.
 The stack depth is limited only by the internal RAM available (128 bytes maximum).
-How- ever, pay attention to the fact that the stack should not be overwritten by other data, and vice versa.
+However, pay attention to the fact that the stack should not be overwritten by other data, and vice versa.

-60 2CH •

-58 2BH External Data Memory
+External Data Memory

-50 2AH

-48 29H Figures 2-4 and 2-5 contain memory maps which di-

-40 28H agram the internal/external data memory.
-To ad- dress data memory external to the chip, the

-in memory maps which dinal data memory.
-To adternal to the chip, the "MOVX" instructions are used.
+Figures 2-4 and 2-5 contain memory maps which diagram the internal/external data memory.
+To address data memory external to the chip, the "MOVX" instructions are used.
 Refer to Instruction Set or External Bus Interface for detailed descriptions of these operations.
 A maximum of 64 Kbytes of external data memory can be accessed by instructions using a 16-bit address.